awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-create-wizard.md

 ### Provide Application Code<a name="environments-create-wizard-app-code"></a>

 Now that you have selected the platform to use, the next step is to provide your application code\.

+![\[Providing application code in the Create New Environment wizard of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-appcode.png)

 You have several options:
 + You can use the sample application that Elastic Beanstalk provides for each platform\.
 + You can use code that you already deployed to Elastic Beanstalk\.
 Choose **Existing version** and your application in the **Application code** section\.
 + You can upload new code\.
-Select **Upload your code**, and then choose **Upload**\.
+Choose **Upload your code**, and then choose **Upload**\.
 You can upload new application code from a local file, or you can specify the URL for the Amazon S3 bucket that contains your application code\.
 **Note**
 Depending on the platform version you selected, you can upload your application in a ZIP [source bundle](applications-sourcebundle.md), a [WAR file](java-tomcat-platform.md), or a [plaintext Docker configuration](single-container-docker.md)\.
 The file size limit is 512 MB\.

+  When you choose to upload new code, you can also provide tags to associate with your code\.
+For more information about tagging, see [Tagging Resources in Your Elastic Beanstalk Environments](using-features.tagging.md)\.
-![\[Providing application code in the Create New Environment wizard\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-appcode.png)
+![\[Uploading new application code in the Create New Environment wizard of the Elastic Beanstalk console\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/wizard-environment-appcode-upload.png)

 Now choose **Create environment** to create your new environment\.
 Choose **Configure more options** to make additional configuration changes, as described in the following sections\.